PhilippJungemann/Python-Project--Habitz-/README.md

  1. Introduction
  2. Communication from user to Habitz
  3. Communication from Habitz to user
- 4. Interactiing of the individual modules
+ 4. Interacting of the individual modules
  5. Testing the modules
  6. Benefits for the user of Habitz
  7. Requirements